Page cover

 Logo

-The label to use for printing.
+Select the logo to use on the label.
 Only applies to templates with utilise the logo_image.

 Custom Text